2025 NFL Season Predictions: Awards, Playoffs & Super Bowl LX!

 help the potential human.

-I have a I have a niece that lives in London and so when she comes to visit Santa comes through the back door because she doesn't like the idea of him kind of Covertly attacking us through the air and coming through the ceiling and she likes him to be more approachable that way So we do that way at our house.
+And so when she comes to visit, Santa comes through the back door because she doesn't like the idea of him kind of covertly attacking us through the air and coming through the ceiling.

-Uh, but I know a lot of people who who mix it up.
+At our house, he's a straight-up chimney guy.
+But I know a lot of people who mix it up.

 Yeah.